 You could create or join an unofficial group on Facebook where users ask questions of other users.
 Avada Users Group is a great example where the community helps each other out.
 If you are actively supporting members, the company will observe this.

 Simply, asking a few questions each week or sharing ideas on how the produce/service could be improved will get you noticed.

-Hopefully, this article has inspired you to find creative ways to find remote jobs in 2021.
+Hopefully, this article has inspired you to find creative ways to find remote jobs.